Optically trapped Feshbach molecules of fermionic 161Dy and 40K: Conclusions and outlook

 Reaching quantum degeneracy with the molecular sample and thus the observation of a BEC of heteronuclear Feshbach molecules will presumably require a final stage of evaporative cooling.
 Under the current conditions, however, it can be estimated the a molecule only undergoes roughly one elastic collision in the limited lifetime of the sample.
 Overcoming this limitation demands both a substantial improvement of the lifetimes (by optimizing the trap wavelength) and an increase in the elastic collision rate.
 The latter can be achieved by working at small magnetic detunings very close to the resonance center.
 Deep in the universal regime, the molecular $s$-wave scattering length is predicted to follow the atomic scattering length, $a_{\rm mol} \approx 0.77\,a$ \cite{Petrov2005dmi}, and will thus also be resonantly enhanced.
 Moreover, the increasing Pauli blocking of inelastic collisions near resonance \cite{Petrov2004wbd, Petrov2005dmi} will strongly suppress collisional losses, which is a well-established effect in spin-mixtures of fermions \cite{Inguscio2008ufg} and has also been observed in a heteronuclear K-Li Fermi-Fermi mixture \cite{Jag2016lof}.
-Taking advantage of all these factors, we are confident that a sufficiently high ratio of elastic vs. inelastic molecule-molecule collisions can be reached to implement efficient evaporative cooling towards quantum degeneracy.
+The magnetic antitrapping effect that is caused by the levitation field may be overcome by, e.g., using a standing-wave trap that provides tight vertical confinement.
+Taking advantage of all these potential improvements, we are confident that a sufficiently high ratio of elastic vs. inelastic molecule-molecule collisions can be reached to implement efficient evaporative cooling towards quantum degeneracy.

 ~\\